top of page

 LICAP Flap: Breast Reconstruction After Upper/Lateral Lumpectomy

-When a breast tumor is located in the upper or lateral (outer) portion of the breast, a lumpectomy can leave a significant defect that changes the shape and contour of the breast.
-For women with smaller breasts or larger tumors in these areas, standard tissue rearrangement techniques may not provide enough volume to restore a natural appearance.
-This is where the LICAP flap — the Lateral Intercostal Artery Perforator flap — offers an elegant oncoplastic solution.
-What Is a LI
+When a breast tumour is in the upper or outer (side) part of the breast, a lumpectomy can leave a large gap that changes the breast’s shape.
+For women with smaller breasts, or larger tumours in these areas, simply rearranging the tissue may not give enough volume to restore a natural look.
+This is where the LICAP flap — the Lateral Intercostal Artery Perforator flap — offers an effective solution that combines removing the cancer with reshaping the breast in one operation (an

 Dr. Mahyar Foumani